next-hat/documentation/docs/guides/rust/package_deb.md

 ---
-title: Your own apt server !
+title: Your deb package! !
-description: This page contains step-by-step instructions on how to setup your own apt server !
+description: This page contains step-by-step instructions on how to create your own deb package in rust
-keywords: [guide, tutorial, apt, server, selfhosted, self-hosted, self, hosted, ubuntu]
+keywords: [guide, tutorial, ubuntu, rust, deb, package, debian, ubutun, pkg]
 image: /img/logo.webp
-sidebar_label: My apt server
+sidebar_label: Package as .deb
 pagination_next: null
 pagination_prev: null
 ---

 As an Ubuntu user, I find myself typing apt install ... frequently as a way to install software on my system.
 But what if I wanted to distribute my code to others via an apt repository?
-In this guide i'll showcase how to:

-* 1) create a deb package in rust
+In this guide i'll showcase how to create a deb package in rust.
-* 2) create an apt repo
-* 3) signing that apt repo with a PGP key
-* 4) putting it all together to deploy with Docker.

 ## Prerequisites